Kaku-g/hashnode/cliw3l16w00070aml9md0g0oh.md

 ### Description :

 Do you have projects to showcase? but don't have a dedicated site for each one of them, then md-hoster is for you.
-Launch web app for your github repo ufrom markdown files(like README.md)
+Launch web app for your github repo from markdown files(like README.md)

 Markdown hoster lets you create a website from your GitHub repo instantly .
 Login using GitHub then enter the repo name and the path to the markdown file , hit submit and voila your webpage is up and running.